Michael Holland (musician): Biography

 Holland is originally from the Charlotte area in North Carolina, US.
 He is a son of John and Betty Jo Holland.
 He grew up in Monroe, North Carolina and spent his teenage years in Anderson, South Carolina after the family moved there in 1982.
 After graduating from Clemson University in 1991, he moved to Chapel Hill, North Carolina to focus on music.
 He has an older brother, John Jr. and an identical twin, Mark who also moved to Chapel Hill in 1992 and joined Michael to pursue a career as musicians.
-Holland is married to Juliet (Dickey) Holland, a concert and event planning executive for Pandora Media.
+Holland is married to Juliet (Dickey) Holland, a concert and event planning executive.
 Holland has a son, Jack from a previous marriage.

 Career

 Jennanykind (1991 - 2012)

 Michael Holland is a founding member of the rock band Jennyanykind that was primarily active in the 1990s alternative music scene.
 Jennyanykind was discovered by legendary A&R executive Terry Tolkin and signed to his own No. 6 Records.
 Jennyanykind released three recordings on No. 6 Records between 1993 - 1995: